What is Par value of Share?

 Book value of equity = $20,000 +$2,000+$5,000 =$27,000

-Let’s illustrate example and issuance of shares effect on the balance sheet.
-In March 2017, DMart which is an operator of the retail chain has completed its IPO.
-It had issued 62,541,806 equity shares with face value of INR 10 each, but the issuance price of the share was INR 299 per share.
-That means it has received 62,541,806*299 = INR 187,00 million from IPO.
+Let’s illustrate the example and issuance of shares effect on the balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..
+In March 2017, DMart, which is an operator of the retail chain, had completed its IPO.
+It had issued 62,541,806 equity shares with a face value of INR 10 each, but the issuance price of the share was INR 299 per share.
+That means it has received 62,541,806*299 = INR 187,00 million from IPOIPOInitial Public Offering (IPO) is when the shares of the private companies are listed for the first time in the stock exchange for public trading and investment.
+This allows a private company to raise the capital for different purposes..
 So below would change in its accounts:

 Let’s examine below the screenshot of the balance sheet of D-Mart: